 Times are tough all over.
 If you’re in a really tight financial position, you may need a Lexington, KY, Chapter 7 lawyer.
 When prices are rising and your income is not keeping pace, it is easy to rack up credit card balances and other debts.
 There are solutions, and you don’t have to go it alone.

 Are you, your family or small business in dire straits?
 Does your debt load seem overwhelming?
 Is your paycheck spent before you receive it?
 If so, your next best step is to talk to a Chapter 7 attorney and explore your options.
 Relief through a Chapter 7 bankruptcy filing may be a viable option and a way to make a fresh start.

 For more than 30 years, the Chapter 7 lawyers at Bunch & Brock Law Firm in Lexington, Kentucky, have helped clients who are overcome by financial problems.
 While bankruptcy can seem discouraging, it can also be the first step on a much brighter journey.
 Attorneys at our firm take a personalized approach to both you and your situation, helping to determine whether filing for Chapter 7 is the right choice.
-For a free initial consultation about your situation, call us at (859) 254-5522.
+For an initial consultation about your situation, call us at (859) 254-5522.
 It’s time to start planning for your future.